 3 Steps to Succeed at Business Letter Writing

-Better business letter writing skills are necessary for the 21st century.
+Better business letter-writing skills are necessary for the 21st century.
 They’re the go-to form of communication when communicating externally—to clients, partners, or customers.
-This means that a business letter is one of the most powerful ways to make an impression on people outside of our organizations: to help them understand changes, to announce new information or offerings, or to deliver news (whether it’s good or bad).
+This means that a business letter is one of the most powerful ways to make an impression on people outside of our organizations: to help them understand changes, to announce new information or offerings, or to deliver the news (whether it’s good or bad).
 Business letter writing, then, is a crucially important skill for your employees to develop and use.

-When you have better business letter writing skills, you can apply those skills to lots of other genres, like memos and emails, too.
+When you have better business letter-writing skills, you can apply those skills to lots of other genres, like memos and emails, too.
 (Memos are used internally to communicate team updates and business processes.
-Email, of course, is used universally—both internally and externally, as needed, to share important information.)
+Email, of course, is used universally—both internally and externally, as needed, to share important information).

 To improve your business writing skills, think about the letter you need to write before you start doing any actual writing.
 Add the prompts below to your business letter writing process, and you’re sure to see an immediate improvement in the organization and the tone of your business letters.

-Here are three steps to improve your business letter writing skills.
+Here are three steps to improve your business letter-writing skills.

 Step 1: Think about your reader.

 Take a moment or two to get inside your reader’s mind.
 You know the old adage: to understand someone best, walk a mile in their shoes.
 This exercise works a bit like that.
 Taking time to think about your reader and focus on their needs will help you write a more direct, focused letter—one that clearly states your purposes for writing in the context of their needs.

 - Who is my reader?
 What is their job title or role?

 - How familiar am I with them?
 Do we have any prior connections or interactions that I need to consider?